|Subject:||Student Social Events|

 - All persons entering the event must show a valid USCA ID.
 Only USCA students and their guests (one guest per student) will be permitted to enter the event.
 The USCA student must sign in his/her guest and will be held accountable for the guest's behavior.

 - Sponsoring organizations will need to write down the name and driver's license number of any guest (a valid military or state picture ID may be used if a driver's license is unavailable).
 If the guest does not have a valid ID, he/she will not be admitted into the party.
-Sponsoring organizations must use the standard guest list/driver's license forms provided by the Office of Student Involvement.
+Sponsoring organizations must use the standard guest list/driver's license forms provided by the Office of Student Life.

 - Advisors must keep a copy of the guest sign in sheet for at least four weeks after the event in case of any issues.